neilang/implicit_page_titles/README.md

 # implicit_page_titles gem

-A rails gem that adds a page title helper to your app, but also follows the ruby and rails naming conventions to set an appropriate page where possible.
+Allows you to easily set page titles per view in your Rails 4 app, but also follows Ruby on Rails naming conventions to set sensible default title if none is specified.

 ## Example